DaveBackus/Data_Bootcamp/README.md

 **Videos.** We will post videos when we have them.
 The collection so far:  [Session 1](https://www.dropbox.com/s/wqcpw8jmtz6pxc4/NYU_Stern_SQL_Bootcamp_Session_1.mov?dl=0) |
 [Session 2](https://www.dropbox.com/s/63e4ob8q7bq88a6/NYU_Stern_SQL_Bootcamp_Session_2.mov?dl=0) | ...

-**Updates and questions.** We'll post updates on our [discussion board](https://groups.google.com/forum/#!forum/nyu_data_bootcamp), a Google Group devoted to this purpose.
-(Follow the directions to join if you haven't already.)
-You can ask questions there, too.
-If none of this works, contact Dave Backus (db3@nyu.edu).

 Another product of the #nyuecon Python factory @ NYU Stern.